 Rockcliffe Park and the Rockeries

-At Rockcliffe Park you can discover the Rockcliffe Pavilion and the spectacular lookouts via the recreational paths, the Rockcliffe Parkway or by tour bus.
+At Rockcliffe Park you can discover the Rockcliffe Pavilion and the spectacular lookouts via the multi-use pathways, the Sir George-Étienne Cartier Parkway or by tour bus.
 The Rockcliffe Pavilion is a popular location for outdoor weddings.

 The Park’s high, rocky land was once belonged to Thomas McKay, master stonemason of the Rideau Canal and the builder of Rideau Hall.
 Rockcliffe Park opened in the late 1800s and is one of the Capital Region’s first recreation parks.

 Rockcliffe Park extends over 137 hectares and the Rockcliffe Rockeries are 2.65 hectares in size.
-Rockcliffe Park and the Rockeries are located on the Rockcliffe Parkway, between Princess Avenue and Acacia Avenue.
+Rockcliffe Park and the Rockeries are located on the Sir George-Étienne Cartier Parkway, between Princess Avenue and Acacia Avenue.

 |Picnic Areas||There are picnic tables at Rockcliffe Park.|